deutschebank/fluxnova-docs-manual/content/update/minor/722-to-723/_index.md

 # Spring Framework Upgrade

-Starting with version `7.23`, the `camunda-engine` artifact now uses Spring Framework 6 by default, replacing Spring 5 from previous releases.
+Starting with version `7.23`, the `flowave-engine` artifact now uses Spring Framework 6 by default, replacing Spring 5 from previous releases.